Dpontika/Java-OOP-Projects/Composition - Inheritance - Specialization/Lab_05.2/README.md

-&nbsp;   displayInfo(): Shows complete vehicle specifications
+    displayInfo(): Shows complete vehicle specifications

-&nbsp;   demonstrateDriving(): Tests all driving operations
+    demonstrateDriving(): Tests all driving operations

-&nbsp;   demonstrateEngine(): Tests engine startup and shutdown sequences
+    demonstrateEngine(): Tests engine startup and shutdown sequences

-&nbsp;   Getters and setters for all properties
+    Getters and setters for all properties